 Museums and Art Galleries

 - Cologne Chocolate Museum (Schokoladenmuseum): It sets out the history of chocolate making and also includes chocolate tastings.
-Book your tickets here
+(Tickets here)

 Parks, Gardens and Open Spaces